Alon-Alush/alon-alush.github.io/_posts/AV-evasion/2025-04-18-evadingavs.md

 # How do they do this?

 It's a combination of many different techniques.
-In this post, we'll cover the most basic ones:
+In this post, we'll cover the most basic one:

 - Custom WinAPI function implementations

-- String Encryption

-- Packing

 Let's start with custom WinAPI function implementations: